rachitest/Biorec/readme.md

 <h4 id="textguide">Text Guide</h4>

-Use the recommender in 7 easy steps:
+Use the recommender in 8 easy steps:

 1. Select the recommendation algorithm &#8594; **The default recommendation algorithm is BM25**
 2. Select the input method &#8594; **The default input format is text file**
 3. Enter the number of desired recommendations &#8594; **The default number of recommendations is 10**

-*Upon the completion of step 3 press the  "Submit" button located below the number of recommendations*
+4. Upon the completion of step 3 press the  "Submit" button located below the number of recommendations

-4. Enter the query in the query input option available &#8594; **The default input option is file**
+5. Enter the query in the query input option available &#8594; **The default input option is file**
     <details>
         <summary>
             If you selected file you should see the following file picker